Is This The Bushnell Killer? Precision Pro Titan Elite Review

 Precision Pro clearly has golfers on their design team because they've nailed the small stuff.
 The case has a magnetic closure instead of velcro (which wears out) or zippers (which jam).
 The battery compartment doesn't require a screwdriver to open.
 The power button is recessed just enough that it won't turn on accidentally in your bag, but is still easy to press with a gloved hand.
 One minor quirk: activating the D screen switch requires holding the button for 5 seconds, which took some getting used to but prevents accidental mode changes mid-round.

 The carry case deserves special mention.
 It's actually designed to work whether you're walking or riding.
 The belt loop is reinforced and positioned so the rangefinder doesn't bounce when you walk.
 But it also has that magnetic mount for cart riders.
-Most companies make you choose—this does both well.
+Most companies make you choose, but this does both well.
 The case also has a small pocket for a spare battery and lens cloth, details that show they've thought about real-world use.

 One quirk that might bother some: there's no dual-color display option.
 Some premium rangefinders let you switch between red and black displays for different lighting conditions.
 The Titan Elite's black display works fine in all conditions I've tested, but if you're used to having that option, you'll notice its absence.
 It's not a deal-breaker for me, but worth mentioning for the spec-obsessed among us.